The previous post looked at the FWHM (full width at half maximum) technique for approximating integrals, applied to the normal distribution.

 The 1/e heuristic

-In a function decays roughly exponentially, one way to approximate its integral is by the area of a rectangle with height equal to the maximum value of the integrand, and with base extending to the point where the integrand decreases by a factor of e, i.e. where its value is 1/e times where it started.
+In a function decays roughly exponentially, one way to approximate its integral is by the area of a rectangle with height equal to the maximum value of the integrand, and with base extending to the point where the integrand decreases by a factor of e, i.e. where its value is 1/e times less than the initial value.
 This technique is discussed in the book Street-fighting Mathematics.

 This technique gives the exact value when integrating exp(-x) from 0 to infinity, and so it seems reasonable that it would give a good approximation for integrals that behave something like exp(-x).